camgunz/pysylva/doc/src/index.md

 what the programmer is likely to know.

 Lastly, Sylva is readable.
-We pay careful attention to how the syntax and organization scan, but also to how constructs draw focus and thought.
+We pay careful attention to how the syntax and organization scan, but also to how constructs draw focus and shape thought.

 These values are in order.
 If something would be faster but isn't safe, Sylva prioritizes safety.
 If something would be more readable but is inconsistent,